rtoken-project/rtoken-analytics/README.md

 # rToken Analytics

-This library provides easy tools for getting data about specific users of rToken.
+This library provides tools for getting rDAI and rToken data into your dapp.

 | Feature                      | Status             | Notes                                                                           |
 | ---------------------------- | ------------------ | ------------------------------------------------------------------------------- |